 The Hypercacher case gives us an understanding of how to draw subjects away from hostages to engage with those capable of defending themselves.
 We can track this transition through the cylinder model, although it would obviously only be used with extreme caution and as a last possible resort.

 The Pulse case shows how communicating in a different frame can reduce the amount of information gained, as well as the loss of an opportunity to engage with the subject.
-Whilst there is no guarantee that avoiding the transition from cooperative to avoidant communication in this case would have led events to turn out differently, it nevertheless provides a teachable moment for negotiators.
+While there is no guarantee that avoiding the transition from cooperative to avoidant communication, in this case, would have led events to turn out differently, it nevertheless provides a teachable moment for negotiators.

-Helping subjects to transition through communication frames can allow negotiators to facilitate positive behaviour, and hopefully beneficial outcomes for all involved.
-Research on building rapport, as well as how to make sense of sensemaking, has provided negotiators an essential training tool to help them do this more efficiently.
+Helping subjects to transition through communication frames can allow negotiators to facilitate positive behaviour and hopefully beneficial outcomes for all involved.
+Research on building rapport, as well as how to make sense of sensemaking, has provided negotiators with an essential training tool to help them do this more efficiently.

 - Paul Taylor.
 2002.
 A cylindrical model of communication behavior in crisis negotiations.
 Human Communication Research, 28(1), 7–48.
 Available at: https://goo.gl/Mw39Qo